flintlib/flintlib.github.io/workshop2024.md

 ## When and where

-March 18 - 22, 2024
+* March 18 - 22, 2024

-University of Bordeaux, Bordeaux, France
+* University of Bordeaux, Bordeaux, France

-We have booked rooms 74 and 73 (ground floor) at LaBRI for the whole week ([how to get to LaBRI](https://www.labri.fr/en/presentation/coming-labri)).
+* We have booked rooms 74 and 73 (ground floor) at LaBRI for the whole week ([how to get to LaBRI](https://www.labri.fr/en/presentation/coming-labri))

 ## Program

-TBA
+* 9:00 Monday morning - 17:00 Friday afternoon
+* Thursday 10:00-12:00 we will co-host the usual weekly [Bordeaux SageMath meeting](https://wiki.sagemath.org/thursdaysbdx)

 ## Organizers